The Art of Film

-On Friday, November 16, The Dallas Film Society will present its annual fundraising event, The Art of Film with celebrated actor, producer and director Val Kilmer.
-This historic event will be held at the newly renovated Hall of State building in Fair Park.
-The cocktail attire event features an elegant gathering for 350 patrons for a conversation with the honoree in The Margaret and Al Hill Lecture Hall followed by a seated dinner in the Great Hall.
-Underwriting opportunities are available.
+On Friday, November 16, The Dallas Film Society presented its annual fundraising event, The Art of Film with celebrated actor, producer and director Val Kilmer.
+This historic event was held at the newly renovated Hall of State building in Fair Park.
+The cocktail attire event featured an elegant gathering for 350 patrons for a conversation with the honoree in The Margaret and Al Hill Lecture Hall followed by a seated dinner in the Great Hall.

-On Saturday, November 17, we will present two of our Art of Film honoree’s most-loved films.
-Tickets will be available at the Angelika Film Center–Dallas box office on the day of the screenings. $5 for DFS Members; $10 for the public.
+On Saturday, November 17, we presented two of our Art of Film honoree’s most-loved films.

 11:30 a.m.
 THE DOORS

 R, 1991, 140 min.